 In addition to meeting the requirements of the position the Director is filling, a Board member shall have demonstrated leadership qualities through their public relations, public awareness, fund raising and/or program accomplishments on behalf of Special Olympics Texas.
 Applications for membership are submitted to the Board Management/Governance Committee for review.
 Final nominees are presented to the entire Board of Directors for selection.

-Away from work, Susanne is involved with San Antonio Sports and Special Olympics Texas.
-She also enjoys spending time with her family and playing golf.
-Susanne and her wife Rhonda, live in Houston with their two dogs, Bentley and Beamer.
+Susanne is a champion for Inclusion & Diversity is committed to promoting diversity throughout Coca-Cola Southwest Beverages and the Community.
+Susanne is involved with the Network of Executive Women, Executive Women’s Partnership of Houston, and Special Olympics of Texas.
+She also enjoys spending time with her family.
+She and her wife Rhonda live in Houston with their two dogs, Bentley and Beamer.

 David B Mantor was elected to the Texas Special Olympics Board of Directors in May 2019, and currently holds the position of Secretary to the Board.

 Mr. Mantor is Senior Environmental Counsel to Exxon Mobil Corporation.
 He and his wife Allison are both long-time coaches and volunteers and the proud parents of long-time Special Olympics athlete, Matt Mantor.

 Rick McCarty has been an active volunteer for Special Olympics Texas for over 50 years.
 This is his fifth term on the Board of Directors, previously serving in both the Program and At-Large positions.
 He has been the Chairman, Vice-Chairman, and Parliamentarian of the Board, has served as an Athletics/Aquatics official for countless local and state meets, and has attended six World Games as a coach, official, or volunteer.
 He has also been a member of various committees as part of the Special Olympics United States Leadership Council.